 Criteria JORC Code explanation Commentary Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
 The Mineral Resource estimate (MRE) used was prepared by Mining Plus Pty Ltd under the direction of Allkem and classified in accordance with the JORC 2012 guidelines.
 The MRE was natively prepared in Datamine software with a record date of 31 December 2022, and a summary was released to the ASX on 17 April 2023.
 The MRE was transformed into a diluted, regularised, mining model inclusive of mining recovery, by Orelogy Mine Consulting.
 Reconciliation between the two models was considered acceptable, and the inbuilt dilution and mining recovery reflect the historical values of 17% dilution and 94% mining recovery which were derived from site model to process plant reconciliations.
 Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves.
 The Mineral Resources are reported inclusive of the Ore Reserves.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
 The Competent Person has undertaken a site visit within the current reporting period.
 Study status The type and level of study undertaken to enable Mineral Resources to be converted to Ore Reserves.
-The Code requires that a study to at least Pre-Feasibility Study level has been undertaken to convert Mineral Resources to Ore Reserves.
+The Code requires that a study to at least Pre- Feasibility Study level has been undertaken to convert Mineral Resources to Ore Reserves.
 Such studies will have been carried out and will have determined a mine plan that is technically achievable and economically viable, and that material Modifying Factors have been considered.
 Mt Cattlin is a mature operating mine and a Feasibility Study (FS) investigating the continuation of current operations is the basis of the conversion of the MRE to an ORE.
 The FS has addressed all material Modifying Factors required for the conversion of Mineral Resources to Ore Reserves and has shown that the mine plan is technically achievable and economically viable.
 Where possible and appropriate, the FS has used parameters in line with the current operations.
 Cut-off parameters The basis of the cut-off grade(s) or quality parameters applied.
-A cut-off grade of 0.4% Li2O has been used for reporting the ORE (as was used in the underlying MRE).
-The economic cut-off grade calculation is approximately 0.2% Li2O, but the more conservative cut-off grade was adopted based on historical operating experience as an approximation of the practical process plant recovery constraint.
-Mining factors or assumptions The method and assumptions used as reported in the Pre-Feasibility or Feasibility An optimisation of the MRE was undertaken with General Mine Planning (GMP) software, both Geovia and Datamine products.
+A marginal cut-off grade of 0.3% Li2O has been used for reporting the ORE.
+The economic cut-off grade calculation is approximately 0.2% Li2O, but the more conservative cut-off grade was adopted based on historical operating experience as an approximation of the practical process plant recovery Mining factors or assumptions The method and assumptions used as reported in the Pre- Feasibility or Feasibility Study to convert the An optimisation of the MRE was undertaken with General Mine Planning (GMP) software, both Geovia and Datamine products.
 Comparisons between the outputs showed them to be materially equivalent.
+The addition to the specific modifying factors described in the sub-sections below, the optimisation data inventory and input parameters included: